SWJ9385/COOBoostR/README.md

 devtools::install()
 library("COOBoostR")

 # sourcePath : Directory with data needed for analysis(epimarker, mutation).
+Must end with a delimiter (/).
 sourcePath <- "path/to/tutorial_data/"
 # resultsPath : The directory where the results will be saved after analysis.
+Must end with a delimiter (/).
 resultsPath <- "path/to/results/"

 # Data generated through 1mb preprocessing.
 Requires csv format.(You need a csv file name, not a data frame or variable.)